-Klinefelters syndrome; Klinefelter syndrome; 47 XXY syndrome; XXY syndrome; XXY trisomy
+Klinefelter’s syndrome; Klinefelter syndrome; 47 XXY syndrome; XXY syndrome; XXY trisomy

-The extra one or more X chromosomes in Klinefelter’s syndrome may cause a number of features including tall stature, reduced fertility, development of breast tissue gynaecomastia) and problems with language and social interactions.
+The extra one (or more) X chromosomes in Klinefelter syndrome may cause a number of features including tall stature, small testes, less pubic and facial hair, reduced fertility, development of breast tissue (gynaecomastia) and sometimes problems with language and social interactions.

-Karyotyping can also be performed during pregnancy by analysing the fluid surrounding the fetus (amniocentesis) or by obtaining placental tissue (chorionic villus sampling).
-Both these procedures carry some risk and are performed as an inpatient.
+Karyotyping can also be performed during pregnancy by analysing the fluid surrounding the foetus (amniocentesis) or by obtaining placental tissue (chorionic villus sampling) in mothers of patients with Klinefelter syndrome to diagnose it before birth.

 Testosterone replacement therapy is important where levels are low, and may be required from the start of puberty.
 The dose is adjusted to maintain appropriate testosterone concentrations.
 Testosterone can be given in a number of ways but is usually given by gel, which is rubbed onto the skin every day, or by injection.
-This is done as an outpatient.

 Testosterone replacement therapy helps to improve testosterone levels in order to aid muscle development, facial and body hair growth, and sex drive.
 It also helps to improve self-esteem, mood and maintain bone health.
-In addition, some men with Klinefelter’s syndrome may benefit from specialised fertility treatment to increase their chance of having children.
+In addition, some men with Klinefelter syndrome may benefit from specialised fertility treatment to increase their chance of having children.